 These were important household refrigerators many years ago, for storing various root vegetables, fruits and dairy such as milk and cheese.

 This root cellar is also in Delaware Township.
 I love the straight edges of the door and the stone placement above the doorway.

 A local historian gave me the contact info for a local farm in Franklin Township with a root cellar.
 It is a beauty as you can see below.
 The right side is has a slightly curved stone wall which follows the landscape and somewhat hides the root cellar.
 This cellar has a large exhaust “hat” which the farmer said the deer regularly scratch against and dislodge.
-He repositiondd it for this photo.
+He reseated it for me for this photo.

 We measured the inside dimensions to be roughly 15’x25′.
 It has the original door with fittings.